nubank/matcher-combinators/README.md

 - `seq-of` takes an expected matcher and creates a new matcher over a sequence, where each element matches the provided expected matcher.
 Analogous to `clojure.core/every?`.

-- `either` given two matchers, successfully matches if one of them matches.
+- `any-of` given any number of matchers, successfully matches if at least one of them matches.

+- `all-of` given any number of matchers, successfully matches if all of them match.

 - `regex`: matches the `actual` value when provided an `expected-regex` using `(re-find expected-regex actual)`